Why good Industrial Design determines success or failure.

 1. Early and continuous user research with structured interviews

-4. Implementation of design systems for consistent user experience
+4. Implementation of design systems for a consistent user experience

-5. Integrating accessibility as a basic principle, not as a subsequent adjustment
+5. Integration of accessibility as a core principle, not as an afterthought

-This systematic approach results in products that not only look good, but also effectively solve real user problems.
+This systematic approach leads to products that not only look good, but also effectively solve real user problems.

 A small selection of projects that are not ordinary even for us.